swcarpentry/shell-novice/_episodes/07-find.md

 > the following commands will find all files in `/data` whose names
 > end in `s.txt` but whose names also do *not* contain the string `net`?
 > (For example, `animals.txt` or `amino-acids.txt` but not `planets.txt`.)
-> Once you have thought about your answer, you can test the commands in the `data-shell`
+> Once you have thought about your answer, you can test the commands in the `shell-lesson-data`
 > directory.
 >
 > 1.  `find data -name "*s.txt" | grep -v net`